Anjani21/Basic-Entrepreneurship-for-Engineers-Term-Paper/README.md

 # Basic-Entrepreneurship-for-Engineers-Term-Paper
-This is a Term Paper of my course Basic Entrepreneurship for Engineers and the topic name is "Role of Education in Entrepreneurship Development".
+This is a Term Paper of my course "Basic Entrepreneurship for Engineers" and the topic name is "Role of Education in Entrepreneurship Development".